javaf/extra-xml/README.md

 > Again this computer is made up of is made up of a few parts, namely, CPU,
 > monitor, speaker, keyboard and mouse.
 These are the *components* of your
 > computer.
 Note that each of these components have their own product ids'
 > and specifications, i.e., their own *attributes*.
+This is how the structure
-This is what XML is.
+> of XML is.

 ## Examples